supertuxkart/stk-addons/README.md

 ### Finish
 Copy the `install/config-base.php` to the root of the project and rename it to `config.php`.

-Change the `SITE_ROOT` constant to match the location of your website.
+Change the `ROOT_LOCATION` constant to match the location of your website.
 Otherwise, JavaScript and CSS will not work.

 Setting `DEBUG_MODE` to `true` can help you debugging by showing additional information.
 You should disable it in productive use.